Do Go On - 407 - The Real Pocahontas

 Yeah.

-Just boy swap program sounds really good.
+The boy swap program sounds really good.

-Just we had a boy swap, I think.
+We had a boy swap, I think.

 We had a Japanese boy come and stay with us for a bit.

-Yeah, it's just an exchange type thing.
+It's just an exchange type thing.

-It's an exchange, didn't it?
+It's an exchange.

-which is the best way to learn any language.
+And you, like, you really immerse yourself in the language, which is the best way to learn any language.

 Absolutely.